 The scheduled service was written quite a long time ago and since then there's a new FREE kid on the block called Hangfire.
-Hangfire provides a similar function as an Episerver scheduled task manager, except it contains a lot more functionality; it's like the old scheduled task provider on steroids.. it even comes with a nice web portal that will allow you to keep track of tasks.
+Hangfire provides a similar function as the Episerver scheduled task manager does, except it contains a lot more functionality.
+It's like the Episerver scheduled task provider on steroids.. it even comes with a nice web UI portal to manage the scheduled tasks!
 Hangfire is free and it can be installed within your website within an hour.
 Hangfire also creates persistent tasks (by way of the database) so you can schedule jobs weeks or months in the future and be confident that they will run.
 If using Hangfire sounds like something that would benefit your project, then read on!

 Adding Hangfire Into Your Project